 UNH has firm policies regarding the underage use of alcohol or illegal drugs.
 If students are found responsible for breaking these policies, they may face eviction from University Housing.
 It is very important that you discuss your expectations in this area with your roommate(s).

-This is the key to any successful roommate relationship!
+Communication is the key to any successful relationship!
 The person you're sharing a room with cannot read your mind.
 So if something is bothering you, speak up!
-In return, you cannot read your roommate's mind.
-You cannot be sure what's going to annoy them, so ask before you act.
+You probably cannot read minds either, so ask before you act.

 No roommate is perfect, and that includes YOU.
 If your roommate approaches you about something, don't get upset or immediately defensive.
 Listen to what they have to say, and don't interrupt them.
 You'll get the opportunity to present your side of the issue.
 It's not always easy to confront your roommate about something, so you should respect that they cared enough to talk to you about it.